ZX Spectrum: ZX Spectrum

 An "Issue 1" ZX Spectrum can be distinguished from Issue 2 or 3 models by the colour of the keys – light grey for Issue 1, blue-grey for later machines.
 Although the official service manual states that approximately 26,000 of these original boards were manufactured, subsequent serial number analysis shows that only 16,000 were produced, almost all of which fell in the serial number range 001-000001 to 001-016000.
 An online tool now exists to allow users to ascertain the likely issue number of their ZX Spectrum by inputting the serial number.

 These models experienced numerous changes to its motherboard design throughout its life; mainly to improve manufacturing efficiencies, but also to correct bugs from previous boards.
 Another issue was with the Spectrum's power supply.
-In March 1983, Sinclair issued an urgent recall warning for all owners of models bought after 1 January 1983.
+In March 1983, Sinclair issued an urgent product recall warning for all owners of models bought after 1 January 1983.
 Plugs with a non-textured surface were at risk of causing shock, and were asked to be sent back to a warehouse in Cambridgeshire which would supply a replacement within 48 hours.